egemenongel/2d-platformer-game/README.md

 - More animations
 - More background elements
 - Story
+// Current Bugs //

+- Health decreases 2 times sometimes.
+- Collider of cherries, count more than once sometimes.

 Planning to create a Portal alike 3D or 2D game.
 It can be interesting to create mechanics about bullets.